 “Silver Tornado”, a cast stainless steel bucking bull in Prescott, AZ, is engineered to stand on it’s two front feet only, with no external armature.
 The sculpture weighs four thousand pounds.
 It is strong enough to support twenty human bodies at one time.
 In 1999 I was awarded “1999 Feature Program of The Year” out of seventeen hundred entrants by Prescott’s Community Access Channel for my creation of a thirty minute video demonstrating the phases used during construction of my bucking bull “Silver Tornado”.
 The bull is bucking on Whipple Street in front of the Yavapai Regional Medical Center.

 My lifetime has been spent teaching art classes to children and adults of all ages.
 Conducting workshops for Art Supervisors from the Los Angeles County School Districts with twenty-two schools in each teacher's district.
-I created a new teaching method to convey perspective techniques for art education from kinder garden through grades twelve, I also taught sculpting and drawing classes to grades seven through twelve at the Windward School in Los Angeles, CA. Teaching art classes to children aged fourteen to seventeen who are on probation after serving incarceration sentences.
+I created a new teaching method to convey perspective techniques for art education from kinder garden through grades twelve, I also taught sculpting and drawing classes to grades seven through twelve at the Windward School in Los Angeles, CA. Teaching art classes to children aged fourteen to seventeen, who are on probation after serving incarceration sentences, in Prescott, Arizona.

 I have placed 57 monumental size outdoor public sculptures of art in the USA and Japan.

-More than1450 of my smaller works, in various media, have been acquired in private collection
+More than 2,450 of my smaller works, in various media, have been acquired in private collections.

 Quotes from Culver City Officials